EpsilonZ/CityVisualizer/GenerationModule/README.md

 # City generation

-__I'm implementing data parsers for computing congestion per street.
-It's working but I'm actually trying to make it easy for you to apply it at any city so it's taking me a while!__
-__Under GDataParsers/ you'll find a proper README on how to set up the parsers according to your city and analyze the results in a non visual way!__

 ## REQUIREMENTS

 To execute this you will need to have set up an OSRM server since this is the server we'll use to generate routes.
 It uses a really simple API so it'll be perfect for our use.
 Please head to: